Dill – Introduction, Health Benefits, Uses, and Side Effects of the Anethum Graveolens

 4. Dosha Effects: Dill is generally considered balancing for Vata dosha and Kapha dosha, but its heating nature can increase Pitta dosha in excess.

-4. Health Benefits and Uses of Dill
+6. Health Benefits and Uses of Dill

 Dill leaves are useful in increasing the secretion and discharge of urine and in counteracting spasmodic disorders.
 They make for a soothing medicine and help improve the functioning of the stomach.
 It is recommended to improve digestion, painful urination, menstrual disorders, pain, and dysentery.
 It is also good for oral care, bone health, and diabetes.
 Dill weed sprigs are regarded to be antiseptic, digestive, and carminative.

-Its essential oil is also used on the scalp to get rid of lice, and treat muscle cramps, intestinal spasms, and colic.
+It's essential oil is also used on the scalp to get rid of lice, and treat muscle cramps, intestinal spasms, and colic.
 It acts like a mild sedative and has a calming effect on the brain, it is used to relieve anxiety, anger, and depression, and it also helps to induce sleep at night.

 It has antimicrobial, anti-inflammatory, analgesic, and antisecretory properties, it relaxes smooth muscles and increases progesterone.